 Whether you’re growing microgreens indoors or outdoors, having the right containers is important.
 Choosing non-toxic containers is key to growing these tasty and nutritious plants.
 Using a glass bowl or ceramic bowl is a great choice, and they’re also very inexpensive.

 You’ll also want to keep your microgreens well-watered.
 Spraying them with water is usually the most efficient way to water them.
 But be careful not to overwater.
 If the soil is too wet, the plants will become moldy.
 You can also use a hand sprayer with pure water.

 Microgreens don’t require a lot of water, but it’s important to keep them well-watered.
 This is especially true if you’re growing them in a container that doesn’t have drainage holes.
 If you have to spray the soil, do so at least once a day.
 The optimum amount of water is about a quarter of an inch.
 This will allow the soil to absorb the water through capillary action.

-Another good way to keep your microgreens moist is to use a pre-moistening soil mix.
+A pre-moistening soil mix is another good way to keep your microgreens moist.
 This will help your plants keep the soil mix moist without overwatering.

 Another great way to grow microgreens is to use an empty plastic take-out container.
 You can also use a glass bowl, a ceramic bowl, or a bakery container.
 If you’re growing multiple crops, consider growing them in separate containers.

 You may want to consider using a grow light to help your plants grow.
 These are often done with fluorescent lights, but there are also LED lights available.
 Using these lights may help you grow microgreens indoors.